-Finally, Table 4 shows the percentage of school district property taxes attributable to each of the 4 classes of property from 1975 to 2015.
-In essence, Table 4 shows the same pattern for how the composition of property taxes paid by each class of property has changed over time as Table 2 did for property valuation.
-Residential & Agricultural (Class 1) real property is responsible for 69.0% of property tax revenues in 2015, up from contributing 46.1% of property tax revenues in 1975.
-Meanwhile, Business real and personal property taxes comprised 53.9% of school district property tax revenues in 1975, but provide only 31.0% of property tax revenues in 2015.
+Finally, Table 5 uses the data shown in Table 4 to provide the percentage of school district property taxes attributable to each of the 4 classes of property from 1975 to 2022.
+In essence, Table 5 shows the same pattern for how the composition of property taxes paid by each class of property has changed over time as Table 2 did for property valuation.
+Residential & Agricultural (Class 1) real property is responsible for 66.1% of property tax revenues in 2022, up from contributing 46.1% of property tax revenues in 1975.
+Meanwhile, Business real and personal property taxes comprised 53.9% of school district property tax revenues in 1975 but provide only 33.9% of property tax revenues in 2022.